How our course helps volunteers and participants

 The Mentored Home Cooking Course also opens up our programme to a wider audience, who would never have had access to in-person cooking lessons.

-I’ve worked with disabled people, mothers with young children, and those who live too far away from the venue, people who could never have participated before.
+I’ve worked with people with disabilities, mothers with young children, and those who live too far away from the venue, people who could never have participated before.

 Of course, not everyone on the course is technically-savvy or experienced with WhatsApp, and some people are very private or shy.